rust-lang/rust-forge/triage-procedure.md

  - [S-waiting-on-team] - A T- label is marked, and team has been cc-ed for feedback.
  - [S-waiting-on-bors] - Currently approved, waiting to merge.
  - [S-waiting-on-crater] - Waiting to see what the impact the PR will have on the ecosystem
+ - [S-waiting-on-bikeshed] - Waiting on the consensus over a minor detail
  - [S-blocked] - Waiting for another PR to be merged
  - [S-inactive-closed] - Closed due to inactivity.